-- Firstly, that negligence is a distinct tort.
+Negligence.
+Firstly, the House of Lords ruling affirmed that negligence is a tort.
 A plaintiff can take civil action against a respondent, if the respondent’s negligence causes the plaintiff injury or loss of property.
 Previously the plaintiff had to demonstrate some contractual arrangement for negligence to be proven, such as the sale of an item or an agreement to provide a service.
-Since Donoghue had not purchased the drink, she could prove no contractual arrangement with Stevenson – yet Atkin’s judgement established that Stevenson was still responsible for the integrity of his product.
+Since Donoghue had not purchased the drink, she could prove no contractual arrangement with Stevenson – yet Lord Atkin’s judgement established that Stevenson was still responsible for the integrity of his product.